OpenNebula/docs/source/intro_release_notes/release_notes/known_issues.rst

 ================================================================================

 - **LXC**, XFS formatted disk images are incompatible with the ``fs_lvm`` driver.
 The image `fails to be mounted <https://github.com/OpenNebula/one/issues/5802>`_ on the host.
+- OneStor: Incremental backups doesn't work for VMs with OneStor recovery snapshots enabled in 6.6+.
+OneStor recovery snapshot feature is going to be decomissioned in 7.0.

 High Availability
 ================================================================================